BenTracyDotCom/JHADigitizer/README.md

 ## Viewing, Updating and Deleting JHA Forms
-When you click on any of the modal tiles, a modal appears with more detailed information:
+When you click on any of the JHA tiles, a pop-up appears with more detailed information:

 ![viewJha](https://i.imgur.com/zNWM7My.png)